-Whisk together egg, milk, butter, and vanilla in a large bowl, then whisk in flour mixture until just combined.
+Whisk together egg, whole or dairy free milk, melted butter or dairy free spread, and vanilla in a large bowl, then whisk in flour mixture until just combined.
 (Batter will be thick).

 Reserve ½ cup [125 ml] fruit mixture, then divide remaining mixture between the ramekins.
 Divide the batter between the ramekins, then drizzle a spoonful of the remaining fruit mixture over each portion.
 Sprinkle with maple sugar, if desired, then bake until a wooden pick inserted in the center of each cake portion come out clean, 20 to 25 minutes.
 Cool on a rack 5 minutes before serving.